teja624/docker-atom-tutorial/README.md

 ```

 ### Docker Networking
-No issues, you can create as many networks as you like in Docker, and connect Containers to those networks.
+You can create as many networks as you like in Docker, and connect Containers to those networks.

 The following is an example of two docker containers connected to a User Defined Network.
 UDF's are useful in many ways.
 One useful tip is that UDF's configure a DNS and update the /hosts file of all containers so every container in the network can access any other using the hostname configured when creating the container.